new information on how to prevent autism

 The U.S. Department of Health and Human Services, made a 2012 press release announcing fathers are four times more likely than mothers to transmit DNA glitches leading to autism.

 That fathers are causing 80% of autism should change the way you think about autism.

 These four studies show fathers are causing 80% of autism: Sanders SJ et al 2012 Study #1, O'Roak BJ et al 2012 Study #2, Neale B et al 2012 Study #3, and Kong A et al 2012 Study #4.
 A New York Times article discusses these studies, as does this Autism Speaks article.

 What has happened to men's reproductive DNA?
-This is biggest health mystery of the last 20 years, and the answer lies in a law of physics from 1785, which we will discuss in just a few paragraphs.
+This is the biggest health mystery of the last 20 years, and the answer lies in a law of physics from 1785, which we'll discuss in a few paragraphs.

 Older Fathers Theory

 There's a popular theory that the increase in autism is simply because fathers are older these days.
 This theory is wrong.